vibhutivadje/Text_Mining_Project/README.md

 # Sentiment analysis of Amazon 500,000 fine food reviews

-* In this project I look at the review helpfulness and interaction between top reviewers in the comnnunity.
+* In this project we looked at the reviews for the top 10 products from 2006 to 2012
-* Study the impact of time on the review score
+* Study the impact of time on the reviews
-* Perform NLP analysis on the review sentiments
+* Perform sentiment analysis on the reviews
-* Analyze word structures using unsupervised methods
+* Analyze words using word cloud

+# Dependencies and packages:

+* Python 3.x
+* Numpy
+* Pandas
+* seaborn
+* matplotlib
+* widgets
+* interactive
+* nltk
+* sent_tokenize,word_tokenize
+* copy
+* TextBlob